Animals in Cyprus

 Dog Kennels & Catteries

-If you are looking for a kennel or Cattery near you, let us know where you live and when you want to go away and we will see if any of our contacts have space for that period.
+If you are looking for a dog kennel or cattery near you, let us know where you live and when you want to go away and we will see if any of our contacts have space for that period.
 Please be aware that Christmas and Easter are very busy times and so booking early is a must.

 Contact us here